Kumachar/BIOSTAT625HW3B/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+Here we offered an example of how to make use of these functions:

 ``` r
 library(HW3)